 Various forms of ICT are made available to the children.
 These include the ipad, touch screen programmes, switch toys, computer games and the internet.
 The ipad is used on a sensory level- the children try and touch the screen to create eye catching patterns and noises or as part of their mathematical and literacy development.
 They can access various handwriting, phonics, story, number and shape apps.
 The ipad is used as part of a focused activity and will be incorporated into their individual learning profile.
 The children with more complex and physical learning difficulties will be given opportunities to access switches and explore various touch screen programmes.
 They may need assistance depending on the severity of their condition.
 Switch work activities are usually an integral part of their therapy programmes.
 Cause and effect toys are also available and the computer can also be accessed to develop mouse skills Each year a long term plan is developed that includes seasonal activities, celebrations and various topics that are appropriate to the needs and interests of the children.

-In the Early Years Foundation Stage assessment is made in the following ways, all of which contributes to the child’s individual learning journey and progress in their P scale small steps when they enter Y1.
+In the Early Years Foundation Stage assessment is made in the following ways, all of which contributes to the child’s individual learning journey.

 - Written observations during play based learning.
 These are included in the children’s learning journeys.